 Delivering Great Customer Service Just because an employee understands what it means to deliver great customer service, doesn’t mean that he or she is able to deliver it.
-As I talk to many different companies about how they build an organization that is customer-focused, many of them start with the hiring process.
-You have to […]
+As I talk to many different companies about how they build a customer-focused organization, many of them start with the hiring process.
+You have to hire people […]

 Just because an employee understands what it means to deliver great customer service, doesn’t mean that he or she is able to deliver it.

-As I talk to many different companies about how they build an organization that is customer-focused, many of them start with the hiring process.
-You have to hire people that already understand customer service and that are capable of delivering it.
+As I talk to many different companies about how they build a customer-focused organization, many of them start with the hiring process.
+You have to hire people who already understand customer service and can deliver it.
 That’s the human side of customer service.

 The hiring professional in the organization looks at the applicant’s background, prior experiences, answers to interview questions and more.
 The applicant’s background indicates extensive customer service experience, and he or she may be the perfect fit.
 Still, after the interviews and assessments, hiring the people who know it, get it and have experience with it, doesn’t mean they are going to deliver the customer service you hope for unless you provide training – technical customer service training.

-Now I think every employee should go through customer service training, and it should be ongoing.
+Now I think every employee should undergo customer service training, which should be ongoing.
 It keeps the employees focused by reminding and reinforcing various customer service skills, techniques, and attitudes necessary for delivering excellent customer service.
 That’s the human side and is what helps keep the organization’s culture customer-focused.
 In addition to the human side, or what some refer to as “people skills” training, the employees need to go through technical customer service training that teaches how to apply that human side to their job responsibilities.

 For example, you may be the owner of a restaurant and you hire a server.
 Let’s call him Bob.
 Bob has never worked at a restaurant but has a background in customer service.
 As a matter of fact, Bob was a front-desk clerk at a very nice hotel.
 He really does understand how to deliver great customer service.
 But, he doesn’t understand how to wait tables.